-I remember my residency classmates (what seems like so long ago) interviewing all over the country and something that always seemed to come up (besides salary and call duties) was whether the state had no state income tax.
+I remember my residency classmates (what seems like so long ago) interviewing all over the country and something that always seemed to come up (besides salary and call duties) was whether the state had state income taxes or not.
 I particularly remember that coming up in conversations about Texas and Nevada.

-Training in California, we were reminded often by attendings that state income tax for a good number of physicians were close to 10%.
+Training in California, we were often reminded by attendings that state income tax for a good number of physicians is close to 10%.
 I planned to stay in Southern California so it wasn’t a particular concern or differentiator for me.
 However, for some, it seemed to be a legitimate factor in choosing their jobs.

 I was reminded of it again as my current fellows are beginning to dig deep into the job hunt.
 I heard the same phrase uttered again, “Well, you know Texas has no state income tax.”
 This time I couldn’t get it out my head and I had to take a look at what state income tax rates are currently at around the country.

 This simple case study revolves around a married couple making $250,000, filing jointly, and taking the standard deductions (thus the effective tax rate).
 I used Smart Asset for the quick calculations and here’s what I found: